rgleason/dashboard_tactics_pi/README.md

 ## Introduction

 _DashT_ [v1.5.11](https://github.com/canne/dashboard_tactics_pi/releases/tag/v1.5.11) was a forerunner in diversifying the data connectivity of a OpenCPN plug-in to enable direct network connections to resources available in a modern boat's computer and network infrastructure.
-This version, of which you can find installation packages for early adopters in [Releases](https://github.com/canne/dashboard_tactics_pi/releases) continues this philosophy and presents new features by collecting timestamped open data and making it available to external applications and data retrieval systems.
+This version, of which you can find installation packages in [Releases](https://github.com/canne/dashboard_tactics_pi/releases) continues this philosophy and presents new features by collecting timestamped open data and making it available to external applications and data retrieval systems.

-OpenCPN versionis embracing from the v5.2 onwards the open marine data format [Signal K](https://opencpn.org/wiki/dokuwiki/doku.php?id=opencpn:supplementary_software:signalk).
+Like _DashT_, the _OpenCPN_ itself is embracing, from the v5.2 onwards the open marine data format [Signal K](https://opencpn.org/wiki/dokuwiki/doku.php?id=opencpn:supplementary_software:signalk).
 This hopefully encourage you to consider to install the fast, ubiquitous and reliable Signal K data format source in your boat's infrastructure: [Signal K server node](https://github.com/SignalK/signalk-server-node).
 As before, it is fully supported by _DashT_ as an alternative and direct data source, allowing the creation of enhancements which are not present in the traditional OpenCPN Dashboard:

 * OpenCPN's Dashboard integrated

-* Tactics and performance functions intergrated
+* Tactics and performance functions integrated

   * No need to swap between the two plug-ins!

+* Race start line and windward/leeward assistance

+  * Wind shifts, Zero Burn, ladder rungs, laylines, current, all!

->Dashboard and Tactics instruments do not require Signal K data but they work also with NMEA-0183 data from OpenCPN alone
+>Dashboard and Tactics instruments do not require Signal K data but they work also with NMEA-0183 data from _OpenCPN_ like Dashboard/Tactics.
+But read below:

 * Signal K data input streaming